Policy

 The Action Plan calls for a national, coordinated and systemic approach to the collection and use of rare disease data to enable the monitoring and accumulation of knowledge for more timely and accurate diagnosis, best practice and health service planning.
 Registries are fundamental to increasing rare disease knowledge around clinical practice, epidemiology and post-market surveillance of therapeutics.
 They are also vitally important for linking people to clinical trials for new treatments and therapies.
 There are numerous registries collecting different types of data on specific rare diseases—both in Australia and overseas.
 To understand more about the rare disease registry landscape in Australia please read the Audit of Australian Rare Disease Registries.
 Below are some links to Australian registries and biobank information, as well as references to international best practice.

-Involving People Living With a Rare Disease in Research
+Involving people living with a Rare Disease in Research

 Guides and Resources